vyca2017/content/content/tutorials/clients/create-graphql-react-native-apps-with-apollo-client.md

 })
 ```

-> The `uri` that we have to pass to the `createNetworkInterface` call is the GraphQL endpoint for the `Simple API` that we generated in the first step using `graphcool create`.
+> The `uri` that we have to pass to the `createNetworkInterface` call is the GraphQL endpoint for the `Simple API` that we generated in the first step using `graphcool init`.
 You can also retrieve that endpoint from the [Graphcool console](https://console.graph.cool) by selecting your project and then clicking the `ENDPOINTS`-button in the bottom-left corner.

 Let's now setup the routes for our application: